Prof. Dr.-Ing. Kevin Köser

-Kevin Köser is the head of the research group Oceanic Machine Vision at the GEOMAR Helmholtz Centre for Ocean Research, Kiel.
+Kevin Köser is a computer science professor at Christian-Albrechts-Universität Kiel (Marine Data Science).
+Prior to joining Kiel university he led the research group Oceanic Machine Vision at the GEOMAR Helmholtz Centre for Ocean Research, Kiel.
 His main research interest lies in 3D underwater robot vision and novel, automated, camera-based measurement techniques for (deep) sea environments and processes (3D underwater machine vision).
 These help to explore, map and monitor (deep) sea habitats, to study resources, or to assess hazards.
 This involves physical models of underwater light transport and imaging, as well as models on how marine quantities can be observed.
 Based on such insights, novel, automated vision methods (inspired by human vision abilities with respect to distances, sizes, semantics) are sought that allow to quantify and measure different environments in 2D, 3D or 4D.
 Here, 3D mapping and reconstruction from deep sea photos is one of the big challenges.

-Before joining GEOMAR Dr. Köser has taught the classes 3D Photography and the Computer Vision Lab at the Swiss Federal Institute of Technology (ETH Zurich) and has worked as a senior researcher in ETH's Computer Vision and Geometry Lab on shape and motion extraction from photos and videos, camera (auto-) calibration as well as geolocalization and image registration.
+Before joining GEOMAR Dr. Köser had taught the classes 3D Photography and the Computer Vision Lab at the Swiss Federal Institute of Technology (ETH Zurich) and had worked as a senior researcher in ETH's Computer Vision and Geometry Lab on shape and motion extraction from photos and videos, camera (auto-) calibration as well as geolocalization and image registration.

 Services for the Community